Updated: June 25, 2022

 A paddle with an aluminum core is best for the player whose main concern is ball control NOT power.
 Players with injuries might prefer this lighter paddle.
 Quieter than Nomex but noisier than polymer core.

-If you think an aluminum paddle will work best for you, check out this aluminum paddle from Franklin.
-There aren’t many aluminum paddles on the market but this is a good option that’s also available in a set.
+If you think an aluminum paddle will work best for you, check out this aluminum paddle.
+There aren’t many aluminum paddles on the market but this is a good option.

 The original pickleball paddles were made of wood and it’s still an option today for players who want to invest a minimum amount of money on their first paddle and are okay playing with a heavier paddle.

 If you have tennis elbow or another type of injury, this is not the best paddle for long term or regular playing.

 Wood paddles are also a good, cost-effective, and durable option for large quantity purchases being made by schools, kids camps, or community centers.